Reviews You Can Rely On

 Why Trust GearLab

+Our road bike experts have tested almost three dozen of the best road bike helmets in the last seven years.
 To test road bike helmets, we selected the highest performing products available to test and abuse.
 We performed side-by-side comparisons on the same ride in the same conditions to compare such metrics as ventilation and comfort.
 Comfort was also assessed by riding all day in different riding positions.
-We rode in all conditions including spring snowstorms, sweltering heat, pelting thunderstorms, thigh-pumping climbs, and exciting descents for hundreds of miles altogether.
+We rode in all conditions, including spring snowstorms, sweltering heat, pelting thunderstorms, thigh-pumping climbs, and exciting descents for hundreds of miles altogether.

-Our expert testing team includes Nick Bruckbauer, Ryan Baker and Luke Hollomon.
+Our expert testing team includes Nick Bruckbauer, Ryan Baker, Luke Hollomon, and Justin Simoni.
 Nick is a former competitive runner and eventually found his road bike legs by grinding away in the beautiful and steep mountains above Santa Barbara, CA. He now lives and adventures in the outdoor playground of South Lake Tahoe, CA. Ryan lives in Mammoth Lakes and spends the winter ski patrolling.
 When the ice melts and the snow clears, he can be found on soul-soaring rides into headwinds up the steep grades up the eastern Sierra from Tahoe to Lone Pine.
 Luke is across the country, in Richmond, VA.
 He rides and races thousands of miles per year on the rolling roads that professional riders like Ben King, Emma Langley, and Eddie Anderson cut their teeth on.
+Justin resides in the road bike mecca of Boulder, CO, and can be found grinding up the local gravel hill climbs.
+He's raced the Tour Divide and has toured for weeks on end up and over some of the most famous hill climbs in Europe.

 We put the Z1 to the test on some long, grueling climbs.